 As the owner of a freshly pressed credit card, you’ll probably fall into one of two camps.
 You’ll either think it’s the best thing since sliced bread and you'll be putting everything on it, or, having readily-available credit will make you nervous.
 In which case your card will probably spend most of its life gathering dust in a desk drawer.

 But, as always, it’s about balance.
 Yes, credit card debt can get the best of you if you’re not careful.
 On the other hand, it can really open doors - you can spread the costs of your purchases and build up your credit score at the same time.

 Of course, your card will only ever help you improve your financial wellbeing if you use it wisely.
 How do you do this you ask?
 Well, it just so happens we've put together some tips on how to master your very first credit card.

 It's tempting with your first card to put everything on it and worry about the bill later.
-So a good idea is to use it spend slowly and start from there.
+So a good idea is to spend slowly and start from there.
 Dip your toe in by using your card for a small, regular expense first, such as your gym membership or a monthly travelcard.
 Then make sure you pay off your card on time and in full